 Where The Money Goes:

 By connecting people experiencing homelessness to housing and services, they have a platform from which they can address other areas that may have contributed to their homelessness, such as employment, health and substance abuse.
-We will donate directly to non-profits that provide permanent supportive housing, the most effective way to end homelessness.
+30% of membership fees will be donated directly to the Skid Row Housing Trust which builds permanent supportive housing for the homeless.

 30% Mental Health/Substance Abuse

 According to the Substance Abuse and Mental Health Services Administration, 20 to 25% of the homeless population in the United States suffers from some form of severe mental illness.
 Mental illness and substance abuse leave many without a steady source of income, stable housing, or social support as a result of their illness.
-We will donate directly to non-profits that provide mental healthcare and addiction treatment for the homeless.
+30% of membership fees will be donated directly to Midnight Mission's Comprehensive Recovery Program which provides nightly recovery meetings and focuses on stability, education, health, and wellness for those struggling with addiction.

 10% Content/Administrative Costs